Jonathan Kuminga Discusses Potential Extension, Desire For Starting Role

 As the Warriors look ahead to training camp, Jonathan Kuminga doesn’t have an extension in place or a secure spot in the starting lineup, writes Tim Kawakami of The San Francisco Standard.
 After displaying signs of stardom over his first three NBA seasons, the 21-year-old is hoping for a breakthrough this year.
 The contract situation is out of his hands, so he’s focused on proving himself on the court.

-“I’m not thinking about that right now,” he said about earning a starting spot.
+“I’m not thinking about that right now,” Kuminga said about earning a starting spot.
 “But I’m working toward it.
 The goal is me being a full starter.
 So I’m not even worried about what’s going to happen, because I know how much work I’ve put in.
 And I know once I step on that floor, things are going to change.”

 Kuminga started 46 of the 74 games he played last season, but he only averaged 26.3 minutes per night.
 Coach Steve Kerr has been up front with Kuminga about what he needs to do to solidify a starting role, Kawakami adds.
-That includes making better decisions with the ball, playing at a faster pace and improving his 32.1% three-point shooting.
+That includes making better decisions with the ball, playing at a faster pace, and improving his 32.1% three-point shooting.

 Draymond Green is set as the Warriors’ power forward, so Kerr wants Kuminga to adapt his game to become more effective as a small forward.